Ralim/IronOS/README.md

+# Version 2 development branch

+This firmware is not complete, it is missing some features such as :

+* PID needs more work (moving to fixed point)
+* Doesnt have cold junction calibration
+* Needs UI work
+* Needs some polish on information screens
+* Motion sensitivity needs more polish for sensitivity levels
+* Auto tuning PID

+While it most likely will work, It is not meant for production use just yet!

 # TS100
 This is a complete rewrite of the open source software for the ts100 soldering iron.
 This project is feature complete for use as a soldering iron, *so please suggest any feature improvements you would like!*